| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 header which identifies the file as a PostScript document.
 To include such a

-header in the output file, use the psheader
+header in the output file, use the psheader function before

 invoking any other graphics operation: